Angel-125/Blueshift/Source/Blueshift/bin/Debug/API.md

 For undiscovered objects, the minimum number of seconds that the anomaly can exist.
 Default is 86400 (1 day).
 Set to -1 to use maximum possible value.
 When set to -1, maxLifetime is ignored.
 ### maxLifetime
 For undiscovered objects, the maximum number of seconds that the anomaly can exist.
 Default is 1728000 (20 days).
+### expirationDate
+Timestamp when the anomaly expires.
+If set to -1 then it never expires.
 ### spawnTargetNumber
 Spawn chance in a roll between 1 and 1000
 ### maxInstances